Glossary

 Inner-led change is about supporting us to expand into these more-than-human realms of consciousness so that our change-making is informed by our deep listening to that which is way beyond the limits of our hyper-individualistic human centric strategic-minds.

-The practice and path of cultivating resilience and resources that is essentially healing to our system.
+The practice and path of becoming more psycho-spiritually resourced.
 It is an approach to responding to these times of civilisation trauma that is based on our essential un-brokenness, rather than our woundedness.
-This is not to erase the horrors, but rather to help us weave a basket larger than what has happened to us within which we can be held and heal- be that in community, in therapy, in nature and also with ourselves.
+This is not to erase the horrors or bypass the wounding, but rather to help us weave a basket larger than what has happened to us within which we can be held and heal- be that in community, in therapy, in nature and also with ourselves.

 Human exceptionalism